-Despite these developments, several areas remain in need of reform to reduce vulnerabilities of migrants.
-Firstly, the system makes it possible to monitor how much was paid to the worker, but not whether the payment corresponds to what was due.
+to what was due.
 There is sometimes a gap between the net salary transferred through the bank and the basic salary written in the signed contract.
-Other challenges include an absence of payslips meaning that workers do not know how their wages have been calculated (overtime and deductions); gaps in penalties for non-compliance with WPS; or employers withdrawing cash for their workers under the pretext of saving them time and charging them for the service or not paying them in full.75 Consequently, WPS makes it possible to verify if and when a payment has been made, but not if its amount was correct or if the right person withdrew the cash.
+Other challenges include an absence of payslips meaning that workers do not know how their wages have been calculated (overtime and deductions); gaps in penalties for non-compliance with WPS; or employers withdrawing cash for their workers under the pretext of saving them time and charging them for the service or not paying them in full.78 Consequently, WPS makes it possible to verify if and when a payment has been made, but not if its amount was correct or if the right person withdrew the cash.